 - Plant and Equipment purchases - minimum threshold: $1000 AUD.

 - Library purchases - minimum threshold: no minimum, all library books regardless of the cost.

 Requests to purchase capital items by Departments Heads or Heads of Schools must be submitted through the budget process for evaluation and allocation of funding.
 The allocation of funding does not mean approval and staff are required to follow the approval procedure before purchasing the capital item.

 Vice President Operations

-Vice President Operations, Department Heads, Deans of Faculty, Budget Committee, Executive
+Vice President Operations, Department Heads, Heads of Schools, Budget Committee, Executive

 Budget and Expenditure Procedure

 The budget process begins during the first week in September every year.
-The VP Operations informs all Department Heads and Deans of Faculty to complete the AC Budget Request Form for consideration and approval.
+The VP Operations informs all Department Heads and Heads of Schools to complete the AC Budget Request Form for consideration and approval.

 Once these requests are received by the VP Operations they are examined by the Budget Committee.
 This committee analyses all the expenses requested together with the rationale against prior years expenses and then either approves the budget item or requests Department Head to attend a meeting with the committee to justify why the budget item should not be rejected.